Wouldn’t it be great if trades were free?

-Are trades truly free with this platform?
-Does Robinhood really move wealth into the hands of the common man?
+But does it really move wealth into the hands of the common man with free trading?

 - The commission fee to trade a stock – such as $4.95 at Charles Schwab, or “free” at Robinhood